 The NICHI project, started in 2009, aims to strengthen links between Public Health Agency (PHA) and local communities in order to support local communities, through a community development approach, to address health and social wellbeing issues and reduce health inequalities through signposting, building capacity and strengthening local accountability to develop healthy, sustainable communities.

 The NICHI project operates across the Northern Trust Locality area and is managed by the Community Support Networks.
 It is funded by the Public Health Agency and works in partnership with community, voluntary and statutory organisations.

 As well as promoting health and well being training in the community, the NICHI project officer has continued to deliver health and wellbeing information and support.
 The project has continued to support communities to become involved in discussions and decision making around health improvement.
-The local community across Cookstown, Magherafelt and Coleraine had the opportunity to meet with Dr Michael McBride to discuss the “Fit and Well – Changing Lives” health and well being framework.
+The local community across Cookstown, Magherafelt and Coleraine had the opportunity to meet with Dr Michael McBride to discuss the “Fit and Well – Changing Lives” health and well being framework a few years ago.

-The Health Alliance was developed by the NICHI project to provide an opportunity for communities, voluntary and building opportunities and contribute to sharing the health improvement agenda.statutory sectors to network, share information and best practice, engage in evidence based health improvement, access training and capacity
+The Health Alliance was developed by the NICHI project to provide an opportunity for communities, voluntary and building opportunities and contribute to sharing the health improvement agenda, statutory sectors to network, share information and best practice, engage in evidence based health improvement, access training and capacity building.

 For a wide range of resources and support available to create healthier communities and to see the latest news from the Health Alliance, click here.

 If you would like to become a member of the Health Alliance to get the latest health news and opportunities in your area in a regular e-zine straight to your inbox, why not sign up now!

 Subscribe to our You Tube channel @ CWSAN – CRUN H&WB to see a range of online resources